operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

 ### Either depend on APIs or a specific version range of operators

 Operators may add or remove APIs at any time - always specify an `olm.gvk` dependency on any APIs your operator requires.
-The exception to this is if you are specifying `olm.packageVersion` constraints instead.
+The exception to this is if you are specifying `olm.package` constraints instead.
 See [Caveats](#caveats) for more information.

 ### Set a minimum version